 I love turning over the calendar at the beginning of a new month.
-I have a pretty wall calendar in my study so I can anticipate revealing a new picture on the 1st day.
+I have a pretty wall calendar in my study, so I look forward to revealing a new picture on the morning of the 1st day.
 It's a symbolic act in some regards, of saying goodbye to the old month, the good and … Continue reading The Ups And Downs Of Everyday Life Plus An Extraordinary Event!

 Many people with Chronic Illness require full time Carers.
 Often that role is filled by loved ones.
 Our husbands, wives, life partners, siblings, parents, children, even grandparents.
 Watching a loved one suffer is just so confronting.
 No one wants to see someone writhing in pain, or watch the person they're caring for lose their ability … Continue reading Caring For The Carer

 "Shall we, shan't we?"
 "Do we need that?
 Should we part with those?"
 "Will this piece fit?
 Oh no, it will just look all wrong there!"
 A year ago, this conversation had been on a continuum between my husband and I for weeks.
 Yes, we were moving house and it was the reason why we … Continue reading Letting Go ~ Out With The Old, In With The New